particle-iot/docs/src/content/firmware.md

 ### WiFi.clearCredentials()

 This will clear all saved credentials from the CC3000's memory.
+This will return `true` on success and `false` if the CC3000 has an error.

 ### WiFi.hasCredentials()